 This is an impossible situation for kids to grow up in.
 There’s no way to know the problem is not theirs.
 We see how impossible it is for Rachel, as she drives away from the house, in tears, angry, ripping up the prescriptions her mother’s given her.
 “Screw you,” she yells.
 She can’t shake it, though.
 Who could?
 It’s poison.
 It’s inside her.
 This is a mom who wants nothing good for her child.

 And, because of that, Rachel can’t get the good things she needs.
 She’s vulnerable to Quinn (Constance Zimmer) and the kinds of cruel manipulations the show demands she inflict on other women.
 These women become extensions of her hated self.
 She torments them.
-She tricks them.
-She sets them up to be humiliated, just as her mom does to her.
+Tricks them.
+Sets them up to be humiliated, just as her mom does to her.